Wrong Side of Town

-Wrong Side of Town is a 2010 American action film written, produced and directed by David DeFalco, scored by Jim Kaufman, and starring Rob Van Dam and Dave Bautista.
+Wrong Side of Town is a 2010 American action film written, produced and directed by David DeFalco, scored by Jim Kaufman, and starring Dave Bautista and Rob Van Dam.
 The film was released direct-to-DVD in the United States on February 23, 2010.

 Plot

-Bobby Kalinowski, is a former Navy Seal enjoys a peaceful life as a landscape architect in Louisiana with his family.
+Bobby Kalinowski, a former Navy Seal, enjoys a peaceful life as a landscape architect in Louisiana with his family.
 After receiving an invitation from new neighbors Clay Freeman and Elise Freeman, they go out for a night on the town to a famous club.
 The evening soon takes a turn for the worse when Bobby gets into a conflict with one of the club owners, named Ethan Bordas.
 In the middle of the conflict, Ethan accidentally falls and is stabbed by his own knife, while fighting with Bobby, who was defending his wife.

 Seeking revenge, Ethan's father Seth Bordas, previously thought to be his older brother, puts a $100,000 bounty on Bobby's head.
 Also making matters difficult, Bobby is unable to receive help from the law, for Seth has Clay Freeman, and a corrupt police sergeant, working for him.
 Now Bobby must survive and escape Louisiana while being hunted by criminals, corrupt law, and many others in the city.
 To protect his family and neighbors, Bobby decides to separate himself from them and goes to his Navy Seal colleague Big Ronnie (or known as B.R.) for help.
 B.R. initially refuses, deciding to take the bounty, but later changes his mind and helps Bobby.
 Seth targets Bobby’s family and kidnaps his 16-year-old daughter Brianna.
 However, Bobby ends up fighting and killing Seth and his henchmen with B.R.'s help, and rescues his daughter.